Despite ‘Last Dance’ reaction, Michael Jordan definitely had a problem with The Glove

-Compare the two responses from the Sunday night’s episodes of ESPN’s “The Last Dance.”
+Compare the two responses from Sunday night’s episodes of ESPN’s “The Last Dance.”

 The first was from former NBA commissioner David Stern, who was asked whether Michael Jordan’s first retirement was actually a secret suspension for his gambling vice.

-Stern didn’t show a hint of emotion, calmly dismissing the claim to as to assure the audience that such a charge was ridiculous.
+Stern didn’t show a hint of emotion, calmly dismissing the claim as to assure the audience that such a charge was ridiculous.

-The second came from Jordan when viewing an interview with former Sonics point guard Gary Payton, who was saying his defense in Games 4-6 “took a toll on Mike” in the 1996 NBA Finals.
+The second came from Jordan when viewing an interview with former Sonics guard Gary Payton, who was saying his defense in Games 4-6 “took a toll on Mike” in the 1996 NBA Finals.

 Jordan responded with an over-the-top laugh, to the point that it looked like he was compensating for his insecurity.